weaveworks-experiments/swarm-agents/README.md

 Prerequisites:

 * Docker 17.09.0-ce or 17.06.2-ee-3
-* Docker Swarm cluster with one manager and a worker node
+* Docker Swarm cluster with at least one manager and a worker node

 Install: